 Please visit our current events listings to look for similar events by title, location, or venue.

-Please join us on March 4th, 2021 for the first (and hopefully only) virtual Kieval Lecture
+We are happy to announce that the Kieval Lecture has been reschedule.
+Please join us on April 1st, 2021 for the first (and hopefully only) Virtual Kieval Lecture.

 The Kieval Lecture Series is funded through a bequest of the late Dr. Harry S. Kieval ’36, a longtime professor of mathematics at Humboldt State University in Arcata, California, who died in 1994.
 In addition to this lecture series, his estate provides funding to Cornell University for a similar lecture in physics, as well as annual prizes awarded to outstanding seniors in both mathematics and physics.